tardate/LittleArduinoProjects/Electronics101/555Timer/Monostable/README.md

     t = 1.1 x R1 x C1

-See the datasheet for your chip to confirm the formulae.
+See the datasheet for your chip to confirm the formula.
 You can also find various websites that offer 555 timer calcuators, but I decided to write my own [Visual 555 Calculator](http://visual555.tardate.com) so that I could play around with HTML5 animation of the resulting circuit;-)